oliviergaumond/eShopOnContainers/setup-azure.md

 Make sure to commit and push your changes.

 ## Test a change
-We can now simultate a change in the code and push it and see it deploy automatically.
+We can now simulate a change in the code and push it and see it deploy automatically.
 There is pre-defined piece of code ready for that, you can see the instructions here https://github.com/dotnet-architecture/eShopOnContainers/wiki/Deployment-With-GitHub-Actions#release-a-code-change